 There are heat cycles, which transform of work on pressure energy, kinetic energy, potential energy or internal heat energy (e.g. refrigerators, heat pumps and etc.).
 Especially for case heat pump category is most used Vapor-compression refrigeration cycle.
 This cycle is similar to the Steam cycle but reverse order of changes of state quantities [3, p.
 170], :

-During ideal vapor-compression refrigeration cycle are carried out in the cycle these thermodynamic changes:
+During ideal vapor-compression refrigeration cycle are carried out in the cycle these thermodynamic changes(14, 15, 16, 17):

 Heat is delivery to the cycle through the evaporator and is rejected through the condenser.
-The vapor-compressor refrigeration cycle consumes work through compression:
+This type of cycle consumes work through compression:

 The refrigeration cycles are used for cooling or heating as heat pump.
 For case the cooling heat is taken from cool substance through an evaporator, which is usually located inside volume of cool substance or inside flow of cool substance.

 For ideal cycles can be defined mean temperature of input heat of cycle T‾T and mean temperature of rejection heat of cycle T‾S. The mean temperature of input heat of cycle is equivalent of temperature at isothermal process between entropies smin and smax of solved heat cycle, where the amount input of heat at this isothermal process is the same as amount of input heat of solved heat cycle on this part of the cycle.
 The mean temperature of rejection heat of cycle is equivalent of temperature at isothermal process between entropies smax and smin of solved heat cycle, where the amount rejection of heat at this isothermal process is the same as amount of rejection heat of solved heat cycle on this part of the cycle: